-An evaluation kit and a graphical user interface (GUI) are available to create a custom configuration for the device.
-Refer to the MAX16067 Evaluation Kit for configuration.
+An evaluation kit and a graphical user interface (GUI) are available to create a custom configuration for the device (Figure 13).

+Refer to the MAX16068 Evaluation Kit for configuration.

-Cascading Multiple MAX16067s
+Cascading Multiple MAX16068s

-Multiple MAX16067s can be cascaded to increase the number of rails controlled for sequencing and monitoring.
+Multiple MAX16068s can be cascaded to monitor more power supplies.
 There are many ways to cascade the devices depending on the desired behavior.
 In general, there are several techniques as follows:

-Configure a GPIO on each device to be EXTFAULT (open-drain).
+Configure a GPIO on each device to be EXTFAULT (open drain).
 Externally wire them together with a single pullup resistor.
-Set register bits r72h[5] and r6Dh[2] to '1'
+Set register bits r72h[5] and r6Dh[2] to '1' so that all faults propagate between devices.
+If a critical fault occurs on one device, EXTFAULT asserts, triggering the nonvolatile fault logger in all cascaded devices and recording a snapshot of all system voltages.